Shuaigle/rest-demo/README.md

 # rest-demo
-practice springboot up and running
+practice book of springboot up and running